Strategic Management Plans

 Alexandrina Connecting Communities – Strategic Management Plans 2014-23

-The new ‘2014-23 Our Community Strategic Plan’- is a living account of our community’s aspirations, interests and priorities.
+The ‘2014-23 Our Community Strategic Plan’- is a living account of our community’s aspirations, interests and priorities.
 It guides resourcing plans such as the Long-term Financial Plan, Infrastructure and Asset Management Plan and Annual Business Plans and Budgets.
 It is based on significant community input, population and demographic forecasts and consideration of how Alexandrina Council might support community interests in the context of economic, social, environmental and cultural trends.

 As part of a Section 122 Review of Strategic Management Plans, Council has prepared a Strategic Measures 2015 Report updating progress towards the 2014-23 Community Strategic Plan which can be accessed here.